12 Must-Visit Waiheke Island Wineries & Vineyards For Wine Lovers

 Tantalus Estate

 Although it’s only been around for less than a decade, Tantalus Estate in Onetangi Valley has become one of the most well-known vineyards in Waiheke.
-It sits on a 8.3-hectare parcel of land that offers incredible views from every angle.
+It sits on an 8.3-hectare parcel of land that offers incredible views from every angle.

 The floor-to-ceiling glass windows in the dining area of Tantalus Estate create a bright and sophisticated space for your Waiheke food & drink adventure.
 Enjoy the fantastic vineyard vistas as you sip on high-quality wine and munch a delectable meal.